minghsu/usim_modifier_v3/README.md

 I just finished the system architecture, and decide to publish this repositorie first.

 Current version only supportted few plugins due to I found some design issue, especially as 'layout'.
 I will focus to fix 'layout' part fisrt, then implement 'imsi', 'mccmnc', 'gid' & 'spn' plugins.
-In my experience, the above 5 plugins should be covered most customization conditions
+In my experience, the above 5 plugins should be covered most customization conditions.

 # New features